clausnz/php-helpers/README.md

 ### isIphone

-Determes if the current user agent is running on an iPhone device.
+Determes if the current device is an iPhone.

 ```php
 Dev::isIphone(  ): boolean